PriyanSappal/tech264-cloud-linux/Azure/README.md

 - **Budget planning**: Create a budget for your Azure usage.
 - **Cost optimization**: Identify opportunities to reduce your Azure costs.
 - **Scenario planning**: Test different scenarios and configurations to find the most cost-effective solution.

+## Difference between Azure and AWS

+When creating a VM...
+* On Azure, by default, you get a static public IP assigned to your VM.
+* On AWS, by default, you get a dynamic IP assigned to the VM.
+So it will change when you stop and start your VM on AWS.